Mallotophenone

 Mallotophenone is a dimeric phloroglucinol found in Mallotus oppositifolius or in Mallotus japonicus.

-The bioassay-guided fractionation of an ethanol extract of the leaves and inflorescence of M. oppositifolius collected in Madagascar led to the isolation of the two new bioactive dimeric phloroglucinols mallotophenone, together with mallotojaponins B and C. These compounds show antiproliferative and antiplasmodial activities.
+The bioassay-guided fractionation of an ethanol extract of the leaves and inflorescence of M. oppositifolius collected in Madagascar led to the isolation of the two new bioactive dimeric phloroglucinols mallotophenone, together with mallotojaponins B and C. Diphenylmethanes are compounds that contain diphenylmethane moiety, which is a methane wherein two hydrogen atoms are replaced by two phenyl groups.
+Mallotophenone is strong as it has a very solid basic compound (based on its pKa).These compounds show antiproliferative and antiplasmodial activities.
+It’s chemical formula is C21H24O8.